 Children's Proton Therapy Treatment

-University Hospital Proton Therapy Center, in conjunction with the Angie Fowler Adolescent & Young Adult Cancer Institute at University Hospitals Rainbow Babies & Children’s Hospital, is pleased to be able to offer this innovative therapy to treat many types of childhood cancers.
+Pediatric proton therapy is an ideal treatment option for many types of childhood cancer.
+University Hospitals Proton Therapy Center, in conjunction with the Angie Fowler Adolescent & Young Adult Cancer Institute at University Hospitals Rainbow Babies & Children's Hospital, is pleased to offer this innovative therapy to effectively treat several cancers in children and young adults.

 Benefits of Proton Therapy